zebluim/I2GDS2024/RNA_g2/README.md

 <summary> Hard requirements </summary>

-It is nesssisary to install these programs with conda in a single environment prior to beining to procced To install the minimum programs needed in a conda enviroment run
+It is necessary to install these programs with conda in a single environment before beginning to proceed To install the minimum programs needed in a conda environment run

 ```
 conda create -N RNA2-seq